microsoft/rushstack/api/node-core-library.packagename.tryparse.md

 # PackageName.tryParse method

 This attempts to parse a package name that may include a scope component.
+The packageName must not be an empty string.

 **Signature:**
 ```javascript